 - Superstition Episode: In "Luck Amok", Tigger breaks a mirror in Rabbit's home, and Rabbit tells him that means seven years bad luck.
 Tigger dismisses it, as it wasn't his mirror that broke, and he tries to help Rabbit avoid bad luck, which just results in Rabbit getting one misfortune after another.
 Eventually, it's revealed that the mirror belonged to Pooh, so Tigger tries to help him avoid bad luck, with the same results.
 Eventually, after everyone but Tigger suffers from bad luck, it become apparent that Tigger is the one who is unlucky, so he casts himself out (VERY dramatically.
 With packing RABBIT'S stuff as if it was his own).
 The others feel sorry for him and reverse the bad luck by "fixing" the mirror (taping a picture of Tigger so that he thinks it's his reflection).

-- Surprise Party: In "Goodbye, Mr. Pooh," Winnie the Pooh's friends throw him one because they think he's moving away.
+- In "Goodbye, Mr. Pooh," Winnie the Pooh's friends throw him one because they think he's moving away.
 Because of it, he actually does move away, but soon returns, only to find his house taken by Eeyore.